 3 – Errors When Trying to Stiffen the Meringue

 You can also make mistakes before the baking process even begins that will cause your meringue to turn out poorly.
-When you think of a meringue dessert, you’ll generally note that the meringue is supposed to have stiff peaks.
+When you think of a meringue dessert, you’ll generally note that it’s supposed to have stiff peaks.

 You have to beat the meringue in a mixing bowl so that it can stiffen up properly.
-When you do this right, the meringue will have stiff peaks and the sugar will dissolve.
+When you do this right, it will have stiff peaks and the sugar will dissolve.

 It takes about five minutes to do this with a hand mixer on average.
 You could have given up too soon and wound up not stiffening the peaks as you were supposed to.

 Some people don’t really know what stiff meringue is supposed to look like, and this causes them to assume that they did things right.
 It might be good to learn from someone who has made meringue many times before so that they can show you how it’s supposed to turn out.

 Having a good visual aid of how meringue should look in the bowl when it starts to stiffen is helpful.
 It isn’t that hard to tell when it is stiffened, but these mistakes are common enough that having help would be good for any newcomers.